-Principal Investigators and departmental financial support staff must review expenses on sponsored projects monthly to ensure that the expenses charged to their awards are accurate.
+Principal Investigators and departmental financial support staff must review expenses on sponsored projects on a monthly basis to ensure that the expenses charged to their awards are accurate.

-Cost transfers must be initiated no more than 90 days after the initial charge is recorded and will be routed to a post award grants specialist for review.
+Cost transfers must be initiated no more than 90 days after the initial charge was recorded and will be routed to a post award grants specialist for review.

-Requests for cost transfers after 90 days of the original transaction must include sufficient documentation and justification and will be considered on a case-by-case basis.
+Requests for cost transfers after 90 days of the original transaction must include sufficient documentation and justification and will be considered on a case by case basis.
 If a cost is deemed to be unallowable on the sponsored project, it may not be moved to another sponsored project.